 How can I find out if my vehicle meets the ULEZ standards?

-The currently agreed ULEZ standards for vehicles are that cars and small vans will need to be Euro 6 Compliant for diesel engines engines (registered from September 1, 2015 so five years old or less in 2020) and Euro 4 compliant for petrol engines (registered from January 1, 2006 so 14 years old or less in 2020).
+The currently agreed ULEZ standards is that they will need to be Euro 6 Compliant for diesel engines (registered from September 1, 2015 so four years old or less in 2019) and Euro 4 compliant for petrol engines (registered from January 1, 2005 so 14 years old or less in 2019).
 Non-compliant vehicles could still drive in the zone but they will be required to pay a daily charge of £12.50.

-Large vans and minibuses to be Euro 6 compliant for diesel engines (registered from September 1, 2016 so four years old or less in 2020) and Euro 4 compliant for petrol engines (registered from January 1, 2007 so 13 years old or less in 2020).
+Large vans, small vans and minibuses to be Euro 6 compliant for diesel engines (registered from September 1, 2016 so three years old or less in 2019) and Euro 4 compliant for petrol engines (registered from January 1, 2006 so 13 years old or less in 2019).
 Non-compliant vehicles will be required to pay a daily charge of £12.50.

 The simplest way to check your vehicle is by visiting the Transport for London (TFL) website.